AlectoTheFirst/xcfg/README.md

 1. Define a stable `type` name and `type_version`.
 2. Publish a JSON Schema for `payload`.
-3. Implement a translator producing an execution plan.
+3. Implement a translator producing an execution plan, and optionally a `validate` hook for payload validation.
 4. Ensure adapters exist for targeted backends.
 5. Add tests and observability for the new type.